-In preparation for circumstances where a withdrawal agreement is not ratified by the EU and UK, the Bank of England (Bank) and Prudential Regulation Authority (PRA) have published policy materials including EU Exit Instruments, Supervisory Statements (SSs) and a Statement of Policy (SoP).
-These generally have the effective date of ‘exit day’, or ‘immediately before exit day’ which is currently defined in the European Union (Withdrawal Agreement) Act 2020 (which gives effect to the Withdrawal Agreement in UK law) the commencement of these EU Exit instruments is delayed until the end of the transition period.
+The Bank of England (Bank) and Prudential Regulation Authority (PRA) previously published policy materials including EU Exit Instruments, Supervisory Statements (SSs) and a Statement of Policy (SoP).
+These generally had the effective date of ‘exit day’, or ‘immediately before exit day’.
+Under the European Union (Withdrawal Agreement) Act 2020 (which gives effect to the Withdrawal Agreement in UK law) the commencement of these EU Exit instruments is delayed until the end of the transition period.

-We published the first of these materials as ‘near-final’ in PS5/19 ‘The Bank of England’s amendments to financial services legislation under the European Union (Withdrawal) Act 2018’ on 28 February 2019.
+We published the first of these EU Exit materials as ‘near-final’ in PS5/19 ‘The Bank of England’s amendments to financial services legislation under the European Union (Withdrawal) Act 2018’ on 28 February 2019.

 On 25 July 2019 we published additional draft EU Exit Instruments, an updated draft PRA Rulebook Instrument and updated draft PRA and Bank transitional directions in CP18/19 ‘UK withdrawal from the EU: Changes following extension of Article 50’.

-We may need to make additional amendments to EU Exit Instruments during the further extension of the Article 50 period to 31 January 2020 and during the transition period between 1 February 2020 and 31 December 2020.
+We may need to amend or make additional EU Exit Instruments to reflect legislative changes during the further extension of the Article 50 period from 31 October 2019 to 31 January 2020 and during the transition period between 1 February 2020 and 31 December 2020.
 Therefore, we have not made final versions of the draft instruments published in CP18/19 at this time.

 We have also not made final versions of the Bank and PRA transitional directions published alongside CP18/19, nor have we published updated transitional guidance materials.
 The latest transitional guidance materials were published as ‘near-final’ in Section A of the 28 February 2019 version of PS5/19.
-They will be updated to reflect any changes to final Bank and PRA will communicate on the status of the transitional directions before the end of the transition period.
+The Bank and PRA will communicate on the status of the transitional directions before the end of the transition period.

-The Bank and/or PRA may issue further statements in relation to this topic, including in relation to any EU materials that begin to apply during the Article 50 extension period.
+The Bank and/or PRA may issue further statements or updates in relation to this topic, including in relation to any EU materials that begin to apply during the transition period.